Battle of Blenheim: Background

 Various Allied statesmen and commanders, including the Imperial Austrian Ambassador in London, Count Wratislaw, Johan Wijnand van Goor and the Duke of Marlborough realised the implications of the situation on the Danube.
 To maintain secrecy, the Allied leadership kept their plans hidden from both the Dutch States General and the Parliament of England.
 In the Dutch Republic, only a select few – Grand Pensionary Anthonie Heinsius, Simon van Slingelandt, Jacob Hop, and François Fagel – were involved in the decision to march to the Danube.
-In England, Marlborough confided only in Sidney Godolphin, Queen Anne, and her husband.
+In England, Marlborough confided only in Sidney Godolphin, Queen Anne, and Prince George, her husband.
 Marlborough, realising the only way to reinforce the Austrians was by the use of secrecy and guile, pretended to move his troops to the Moselle – a plan approved of by the Dutch States General – but once there, he would move further and link up with Austrian forces in southern Germany.
 (Note: British historians have often argued that Marlborough kept his plans secret from the Dutch because he believed they would never allow him to weaken the army in the Low Countries.
 However, this is not entirely correct.
 Marlborough could not undertake any action without consultation with the Dutch, because without them, the army's logistics system would have simply collapsed.
 Intensive consultations preceded the campaign and the four most important Dutch politicians knew of the secret plan to link up with Austrian forces from the start.)

 The Dutch diplomat and field deputy Van Rechteren-Almelo would come to play an important role.
 He made sure that on their 450-kilometre-long march, the Allies would nowhere be denied passage by local rulers, nor would they need to look for provisions, fodder for their horses or new boots.
 He also saw to it that enough stopovers were arranged along the way to ensure that the Allies reached their destination in good condition.
 This was of paramount importance, for the success of the operation depended on a quick elimination of the Bavarian elector.
 However, it was not possible to make the logistical arrangements in advance that would have been indispensable to supply the Allied army south of the Danube.
 For this, the Allies should have had access to the free imperial cities of Ulm and Augsburg, but the Bavarian elector had taken these two cities.
 This could have become a problem for Marlborough had the Elector avoided a battle and instead entrenched himself south of the Danube.
-Had Villeroy then managed to take advantage of the weakening of Allied forces in the Netherlands by recapturing Liège and besieging Maastricht, it would have validated the concerns of some of Marlborough's Dutch adversaries about his martial abilities, like the Lord of Slangenburg, who considered Marlborough a lightweight.
+Had Villeroy then managed to take advantage of the weakening of Allied forces in the Netherlands by recapturing Liège and besieging Maastricht, it would have validated the concerns of some of Marlborough's Dutch adversaries about his military abilities, like the Lord of Slangenburg, who considered Marlborough a lightweight.